scm-manager/scm-htpasswd-plugin/docs/en/permissions.md

 The htpasswd plugin comes with this permission:

 * Global permission:
-    * Modify htpasswd configuration: May manage htpasswd config
+    * Modify htpasswd configuration: May manage htpasswd config.